Phlorum - Page Content

 Japanese Knotweed Identification

-Japanese knotweed identification is not always easy; if a potential infestation is ignored, there could be destructive and costly legal consequences.
-Learn how to recognise and identify Japanese knotweed with our in-depth guide.
+Japanese knotweed identification is not always easy.
+If a potential infestation is ignored, there could be destructive and costly legal consequences [1].
+This detailed guide with pictures will help you understand how to identify Japanese knotweed.

 Our Clients